Frequently Asked Questions (FAQs)

 If a transfer is requested, the following process will apply:

-Students in grades K-12 who wish to transfer to Independent Study through RAEC should call RAEC @ (916) 632-3195.
+Students in grades 7-12 who wish to transfer to Independent Study through RAEC should call RAEC @ (916) 632-3195.
 Students who wish to transfer to independent study through RVC (grades 1-6 only) should complete this Interest Form.
 Someone will contact you with the next steps.
-Please note: RVC enrollment is based on space available.
-RAEC will be able to accommodate transferring students on an “as needed” basis.

 Students are able to transfer from RVC to traditional school settings within five days of the request.
 If students wish to transfer to a traditional school setting during the school year and space is not available at their residence school, another RUSD school will be offered.